igreenwood/loupe/README.md

 ### Use `Fling-To-Dismiss Gesture`

-If you do not use `SharedElement Transition`, you don't need to any additional code to `MasterActivity.kt`.
+If you do not use `Shared Element Transition`, you don't need to any additional code to `MasterActivity.kt`.

 #### 1. In your `activity_detail.xml`, wrap your full screen `ImageView` with `ViewGroup` like `FrameLayout` (except for ViewPager).
 This step is required for avoiding touch handling conflicts.
 Set the background color to this `ViewGroup`, if you want to change alpha of background whenever the view position changed.